-the church&#8212;of the individual informed by the Holy Ghost, is this, &#8220;Let every one that nameth the name of Christ depart from iniquity&#8221;; but the argument used *admits the actual evil,* yet, *whilst avowing the name of Christ,* does not depart from it.
+the church -- of the individual informed by the Holy Ghost, is this, "Let every one that nameth the name of Christ depart from iniquity"; but the argument used *admits the actual evil*, yet, *whilst avowing the name of Christ*, does not depart from it.
 I ask high churchmen in particular, is it not iniquity that pastors, chief pastors, should be appointed, not by the church, by Christ, but by men, be they what they may?
 Is not this the fact?
 And if so, do they then depart from it?
 Is it the church that appoints them?
-If the predicament into which they are forced by this question is sought to be evaded upon the plea that the Congé d&#8217;Elire saves them (a drowning man will catch at a straw), the answer does but further prove the iniquity of this system, from which men should not, it is said, depart; for it assumes that the persons in ecclesiastical office have the power to elect, or the argument is null, and consequently shews only the uniform betrayal of the interests of Christ by them into other hands than those of the church.
-They are thus driven to an extremity, where choice is to be had only between two conclusions; the last of which, that is, the surrender of the power if possessed, exhibits the constant iniquity of the church: whilst, on the other hand, if not possessed, the church is proved no longer to exist in the exercise of its habitual and necessary functions.
+If the predicament into which they are forced by this question is sought to be evaded upon the plea that the Congé d'Elire saves them (a drowning man will catch at a straw), the answer does but further prove the iniquity of this system, from which men should not, it is said, depart; for it assumes that the persons in ecclesiastical office have the power to elect, or the argument is null, and consequently shews only the uniform betrayal of the interests of Christ by them into other hands than those of the church they are thus driven to an extremity, where choice is to be had only between two conclusions; the last of which, that is, the surrender of the power if possessed, exhibits the constant iniquity of the church: whilst, on the other hand, if not possessed, the church is proved no longer to exist in the exercise of its habitual and necessary functions.
 Indeed, practically, it seems most honest and simple to say that the sovereign appoints to the bishopric.
-In Ireland even the poor excuse of the Congé d&#8217;Elire is taken away, for the bishops are appointed by letters patent openly by the crown.
+In Ireland even the poor excuse of the Congé d'Elire is taken away, for the bishops are appointed by letters patent openly by the crown.
 I have touched on this ground, because refuge is sought in it by some who feel conscientiously upon the subject.
 Let us return to the plain facts of the case.
 The Minister of the crown appoints the pastors to the flock of Christ, but churchmen defend themselves on the plea that it is still the church that does it.
-The simple answer is this&#8212;It is not so now, *even in theory.* No religion is necessary to the Prime Minister, nor does it practically constitute part of the theory of the state at all.| But even on the supposition that it did, and that all the persons
+The simple answer is this -- It is not so now, *even in theory*.
+No religion is necessary to the Prime Minister, nor does it practically constitute part of the theory of the state at all¦.
+But even on the supposition that it did, and that all the persons

-| &#8220;No head of any college, nay, no three colleges possess half the ecclesiastical patronage of which I have the disposal.
-I have from 800 to 900 livings in my gift, and from 18 to 20 stalls in cathedrals; still I am not bound to subscribe the 39 articles&#8212;I have never done so*;* I am not called upon.
-No test, sacramental or subscriptory, was demanded before or after my admission into office.&#8221;&#8212;*Extract from Lord Brougham&#8217;s speech in the House of Lords, in April,* 1834.
+¦"No head of any college, nay, no three colleges possess half the ecclesiastical patronage of which I have the disposal.
+I have from 800 to 900 livings in my gift, and from 18 to 20 stalls in cathedrals; still I am not bound to subscribe the 39 articles -- I have never done so; I am not called upon.
+No test, sacramental or subscriptory, was demanded before or after my admission into office." -- *Extract from Lord Brougham's speech in the House of Lords, in April*, 1834.

 {83}